donno2048/snake-bios/README.md

 You can try the game in the [online demo](https://donno2048.github.io/snake-bios/).

-Use the numpad arrow keys on PC or swipe on mobile.
+Use the arrow keys on PC or swipe on mobile.

 The [`libv86`](./v86/libv86.js) and [`v86`](./v86/v86.wasm) are genrated like so: